bids-standard/bids-examples/README.md

 - `synthetic`
 - Most EEG or iEEG data in BrainVision format (e.g., `eeg_matchingpennies`)

-# Validating BIDS Examples
+# Validating BIDS examples

 The next three sections mention a few details on how the `bids-examples` can be validated using `bids-validator`.

 For general information on the `bids-validator`, including installation and usage, see the [bids-validator README file](https://github.com/bids-standard/bids-validator#quickstart).

-## Validating Individual Examples
+## Validating individual examples

 As mentioned above, all raw data files in this repository are empty.
 That means that for validation, the `bids-validator` needs to be configured to